Meetings, Projects, and Publications

 VALUE Institute Registration Now Open

-AAC&U and Indiana University’s Center for Postsecondary Research (IUCPR) announced the opening of registration for the 2018–19 VALUE Institute.
+AAC&U has announced the opening of registration for the 2018–19 VALUE Institute.
 The VALUE Institute is a resource for colleges and universities to document, report, and use learning outcomes evidence to improve student learning and success.
 VALUE (Valid Assessment of Learning in Undergraduate Education) is a campus-based assessment approach developed and led by AAC&U as part of its Liberal Education and America’s Promise (LEAP) initiative.
-Using the proven approach of the VALUE rubrics to assess authentic student work, the VALUE Institute provides institutions with data and reports to determine whether and how well students are meeting graduation-level achievement in learning outcomes that both employers and faculty consider essential.
+Using the proven VALUE approach to assessment to assess authentic student work, the VALUE Institute provides institutions with data and reports to determine whether and how well students are meeting graduation-level achievement in learning outcomes that both employers and faculty consider essential.
 VALUE Institute assessment results provide participating institutions with actionable information about students’ learning and support capacity-building for faculty, institutions, and policy makers on how to use evidence to support student success and effective pedagogy.
-Registration remains open through February 22.
+Registration remains open through March 1.

 PKAL–Undergraduate STEM Education News

-PKAL Regional Network Meetings in Massachusetts, Southern California, and Ohio
+PKAL Regional Network Meetings in Puerto Rico; Southern California; Washington, DC Region; and Ohio

-- 2019 Massachusetts PKAL Regional Network Winter Meeting
+- 2019 Puerto Rico PKAL Regional Network Meeting and Knowledge Exchange Clinic,

 - 2019 Southern California PKAL Regional Network Annual Meeting